 Baltic Nest Institute, decision-support and marine modelling

-The Baltic Sea Center focuses on scientific issues that are important for understanding and managing the Baltic Sea and its catchment area.
-We have, for instance, the Baltic Nest Institute Sweden (BNI), which assists HELCOM with scientific data and calculating emission ceilings for nitrogen and phosphorus within the HELCOM Baltic Sea Action Plan.
+The marine modelling group Baltic Nest Institute Sweden (BNI) assists HELCOM with scientific data and calculating emission ceilings for nitrogen and phosphorus within the HELCOM Baltic Sea Action Plan.

 Source: Baltic Sea Centre